graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 Yet the same Charter also reveals the architecture of the problem.
 Article 24 gives the Security Council primary responsibility for international peace and security, while Article 27 preserves the privileged position of the permanent members.
 The contradiction is structural, not accidental: universal legal principle sits inside an institution whose enforcement mechanism is shaped by concentrated geopolitical power.

 This is why contemporary violations of international norms feel so corrosive.
 They do not merely demonstrate hypocrisy.
 They reveal the latent truth of the system: international law is strongest when it aligns with the interests of powerful states and weakest when it attempts to restrain them.
+For people living in smaller or weaker states, this is not a theoretical observation.
+It is the daily reality of operating in a world where the rules apply unevenly, and where an appeal to international law can feel like writing letters to an institution that has already been captured.
 What appears as breakdown is often a reversion to first principles of power politics.
 If conventional law cannot reliably bind the powerful, the question becomes: what does?
 The answer, increasingly, is infrastructure.

 ## Economic Warfare and Infrastructure Power